saharazimi619/computer_vision/README.md

 # object_detection_repo
 Hello
-this is my first repository for object detection project
+this is my first repository for test